-So I was suppose to drop this blog while in Stockholm, Sweden.
-But for some weird reason, my phone died on me (on full charge) and wouldn’t respond to anything I tried until I got back to London.
+So I was supposed to drop this blog while in Stockholm, Sweden.
+But for some weird reason, my phone died on me (on a full charge) and wouldn’t respond to anything I tried until I got back to London.

 Thanks to my S6 Edge.
 When it wouldn’t turn on, I wanted to do this;

 My love for Athletics came from Kelly Holmes winning 2 gold medals at the 2004 Athens Olympics.
 I remember watching it with the family and proper cheering her on as she was part of Team GB, but I didn’t even know who she was.
 (She ran past me recently at the London Marathon and smiled at me, I was too gassed)